Dutch colonization of the Americas

-The Netherlands began its colonization of the Americas with the establishment of trading posts and plantations, which preceded the much wider known colonization activities of the Dutch in Asia.
-While the first Dutch fort in Asia was built in 1600 (in present-day Indonesia), the first forts and settlements along the Essequibo River in Guyana date from the 1590s.
+The Netherlands began its colonization of the Americas with the establishment of trading posts and plantations.
+The first forts and settlements along the Essequibo River in Guyana date from the 1590s.
 Actual colonization, with the Dutch settling in the new lands, was not as common as by other European nations.

+This colonization preceded the much wider known colonization activities of the Dutch in Asia, as the first Dutch fort in Asia was built in 1600 in present-day Indonesia.

 Many of the Dutch settlements were lost or abandoned by the end of the 17th century, but the Netherlands managed to retain possession of Suriname until it gained independence in 1975.
 Among its several colonies in the region, only the Dutch Caribbean still remains to be part of the Kingdom of the Netherlands today.